DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 sustainability.

-When we visited in 2012, the PCR comprised two rooms within a Northern Territory Department of Education (DEET NT) building in the community – a main room for community use, with eight donated iMac desktop workstations, and a Kunkgas’ room for women and children (as discussed in the previous chapter) with four iMac desktop computers and a lounge
+When we visited in 2012, the PCR comprised two rooms within a Northern Territory Department of Education (DoE NT) building in the community – a main room for community use, with eight donated iMac desktop workstations, and a Kunkgas’ room for women and children (as discussed in the previous chapter) with four iMac desktop computers and a lounge